tclog/tclog/README.md

 2. Build the project: `goreleaser --snapshot --skip-publish --rm-dist`
 3. Look for `./dist` directory for the built binaries
 4. Move the resulting binary executable to somewhere in your PATH
-5. Run `tclog version` to check if it worked.
+5. Run `tclog` to check if it worked.

 [releases page]: https://github.com/tclog/tclog/releases/latest